Robert Hilder

-Robert K. Hilder (May 15, 1949 – April 26, 2017) was a Third Judicial District Court Judge in the US state of Utah.
+Robert K. Hilder (May 15, 1949 – April 26, 2017) was a Third Judicial District Court Judge in Utah.
 The Third District consists of Salt Lake, Summit, and Tooele counties.
 He was elected Summit County attorney and was sworn in on January 5, 2015.
 Prior to that he did extensive mediation and arbitration work.

 Early life and education

 Hilder immigrated to the United States in 1977 from Sydney.
 Adelaide, Australia.
 He graduated from law school in 1984, the same year he became a U.S. citizen.
 Charles Dickens' A Tale of Two Cities inspired Hilder and sparked his interest in law.
 Hilder knew he wanted to become a judge from an early age and despite a rough childhood growing up.
 He held a variety of jobs growing up in Australia including working in the banks, mines and as a bouncer in a local pub.

 Hilder received his bachelor's degree from the University of Utah where he was elected to Phi Beta Kappa.
 In 1984 he received his J.D. degree from the University of Utah College of Law, where he served on the Utah Law Review.